Moonshine-IDE/MoonshineWebsite/pages/policies/account-isolation-policy.md

 ===
 When sharing hardware with other customers as occurs on shared and partitioned servers, you have a responsibility to maintain bug and corruption free applications.
 Should your code or application compromise security on a server or cause a server to crash, you could directly affect the availability and uptime of other customers’ accounts.

-Prominic.NET, Inc. may take steps to disable any database, service, or account in general if code, databases, applications, actions, traffic volume or any other matters compromise the availability of a server.
+STARTcloud, Inc. may take steps to disable any database, service, or account in general if code, databases, applications, actions, traffic volume or any other matters compromise the availability of a server.
 This will be done at Prominic’s sole discretion in order to protect customers, including you, from unnecessary downtime.

 Prominic may elect to disable your account or move your account off a production server to a development server, on which you will be able to address the issues associated with your account.
 Only when you have shown satisfactory stability will your account be re-enabled on your production server.